bootcampdev/code-refractor-hwk2/README.md

 - Image elements include alt attributes for missing images
 - Heading attributes fall in sequential order
 - Title element include a concise, descriptive title for the user
+- When the window is resized the menu items are neatly tucked under heading using a media break point
 ```

 ## Site Demo